howird/scivolt/2_concepts/soft-k-means.md

 \text{softmax}(x_i) = \frac{e^{x_i}}{\sum_{j=1}^n e^{x_j}}
 $$

-- Then, we update the value of each mean as the expected value ($E\[x\]$) or weighted average of the points w.r.t. their probability distribution
+- Then, we update the value of each mean as the expected value ($E[x]$) or weighted average of the points w.r.t. their probability distribution

 ## Implementation